Orcheo: A Modular Full-Stack Platform for Conversational Search: Introduction

 \item \textbf{Research-to-production pipeline.} Orcheo provides a full-stack environment with dual execution modes: a local CLI for experimentation and a remote backend for production.
 To simplify engineering, it includes an encrypted Credential Vault, automated telemetry, and integrated tooling for systematic prompt engineering.
 This integrated stack bridges the gap between isolated prototypes and deployable applications.

-\item \textbf{An extensive CS starter kit.} We provide a curated library of 50+ off-the-shelf nodes covering the entire CS lifecycle, from query understanding to response generation, enabling rapid prototyping and benchmarking. \end{enumerate}
+\item \textbf{An extensive CS starter kit.} We provide a curated library of 45+ off-the-shelf nodes covering the CS lifecycle, from query understanding to response generation, enabling rapid prototyping and benchmarking. \end{enumerate}

-While optimized for CS, Orcheo's domain-agnostic, graph-based architecture generalizes to adjacent tasks (e.g., conversational recommendation) by swapping in domain-specific nodes.
+While optimized for CS, Orcheo's domain-agnostic, graph-based architecture can also support adjacent tasks (e.g., conversational recommendation) by swapping in domain-specific nodes.
 Orcheo's primary value lies in its broader ecosystem: by unifying algorithms with execution environments, it moves the community beyond ``code sharing'' to ``system sharing,'' ensuring experiments remain executable and extensible after publication.

 Section~\ref{sec:related-work} reviews related work.
 Section~\ref{sec:framework} details Orcheo's node architecture.
 Section~\ref{sec:platform} describes the full-stack platform.
 Section~\ref{sec:case-studies} validates Orcheo through case studies, and Section~\ref{sec:conclusion} concludes.